 - Pay-for-Performance is Important.
 The Compensation Committee places a strong emphasis on performance-based compensation.
-To this end, approximately 90% of Dr. Su's and 83% of the other Named Executive Officer's, (excluding Mr. Anderson, who began employment in May 2015), aggregate total direct compensation opportunity (i.e., base salary, annual target cash performance bonus opportunity and target value of annual long-term equity awards, but excluding special retention awards, non-recurring new hire awards and promotional awards) for 2015 was in the form of a cash performance bonus and long-term equity awards - Claw-Back Provisions and Policies in Effect.
+To this end, approximately 90% of Dr. Su's and 83% of the other Named Executive Officer's aggregate total direct compensation opportunity (i.e., base salary, annual target cash performance bonus opportunity and target value of annual long-term equity awards for 2016) was in the form of a cash performance bonus and long-term equity awards. - Claw-Back Provisions and Policies in Effect.
 In addition to the adoption of other related policies, the Compensation Committee has implemented "claw-back" provisions and policies applicable to equity awards granted since May 2010 to employees at or above the senior vice president level, which includes all of the Named Executive Officers. - Pay Practices Aligned with Sound Risk Management.
 The Compensation Committee endeavors to structure our executive compensation program to motivate and reward the Named Executive Officers for appropriately balancing opportunity and risk, such as investing in key initiatives designed to advance our growth in existing and new markets while at the same time avoiding pay practices that encourage excessive risk-taking.
 In connection with the Compensation Committee's review of our compensation policies and practices for all employees in general, the Compensation Committee concluded that these policies and practices do not create risks that are reasonably likely to have a material adverse effect on us. - Stock Ownership Guidelines in Effect.
 Our stock ownership requirements are designed to increase the Named Executive Officers' stakes in us and to align their interest more closely with those of our stockholders.
-As of December 26, 2015, each of the Named Executive Officers were on track to comply with our stock ownership guidelines. - Policies Intended to Comport to Best Practices with respect to Change in Control Payments in Effect.
-During fiscal 2015, the Compensation Committee continued to adhere to the executive compensation policies it previously adopted, namely, the Compensation Committee will not approve any change in control arrangement that provides for excise tax gross-ups or cash severance payments in excess of (i) two times the sum of the executive officer's base salary and annual target bonus, plus (ii) a prorated annual target bonus for the year in which termination occurs.
+As of December 31, 2016, each of the Named Executive Officers were on track to comply with our stock ownership guidelines. - Policies Intended to Comport to Best Practices with respect to Change in Control Payments in Effect.
+During fiscal 2016, the Compensation Committee continued to adhere to the executive compensation policies it previously adopted, namely, the Compensation Committee will not approve any change in control arrangement that provides for excise tax gross-ups or cash severance payments in excess of (i) two times the sum of the executive officer's base salary and annual target bonus, plus (ii) a prorated annual target bonus for the year in which termination occurs.

-Item 5-Approval on a Non-binding, Advisory Basis of the Compensation of Our Named Executive Officers ("Say-on-Pay") (continued)
+Item 5-Approval on a Non-Binding, Advisory Basis of the Compensation of Our Named Executive Officers ("Say-on-Pay") (continued)